 Double knit (DK) which is the thinnest I use.
 This makes a lighter weight coat suitable for more delicate dogs and is the best choice for small coats up to around 15" length, which will require about 100g yarn.
 A textured stitch pattern adds depth and warmth without too much weight.
 Above 18" length, aran would be better.

 Chunky yarns, a heavier yarn in a good range of colours but usually acrylic.
 Often makes a fluid (stretchy) coat which may be good for sleeping.
 Only suitable for large coats from about 20" length.
 Some stitch patterns (especially cables) may not be advisable with the thicker yarns.
 Very large coats, those in super chunky or heavy ones with a high proportion of wool may benefit from being dried flat to avoid too much stretching and may need to be reshaped while damp.
 Approx quantities would be 250g for a 24" coat and up to 400g for a large greyhound.
+Two strands of DK knitted together give a similar weight and may be used to extend the choice of colours.

 Sizes and quantities given are a very rough guide only, please ask, most things are possible even if not ideal or if experience suggests that a particular combo will not make a good coat.
 Any yarn with a high proportion of wool will be heavier and will require a larger amount to make a coat.